Steven-Ang/Item-Catalog/README.md

 # Item Catalog
-The web application is built with the python web framework - Flask and uses CSS framework - Bootstrap for the styling of the application.
+The web application is built with the Python web framework - Flask.
 The application supports the CRUD operations (Create, Read, Update, Delete) and uses Google OAuth provider for user authentication.
 Only authenticated users are allowed to perform CRUD operations.

 # Prerequisites:
 ### You will need to have following technologies to run this program: